desolv/Bubble/README.md

 # Bubble
-Minecraft plugin for common utilities
+Minecraft plugin providing shared library for Paper and Velocity